superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 **Chunking the data**

 Chunking - splitting your documents into multiple smaller parts - is necessary to make your data meet the LLM’s context length limits, and helps keep contexts specific enough to remain relevant.
-Chunks need to be the right size.
-If your chunks are too small, the information retrieved may become too narrow to provide adequate query responses.
+Chunks also need to not be too small.
+When chunks are too small, the information retrieved may become too narrow to provide adequate query responses.
 The optimal chunk size will depend on your data, the models you use, and your use case.
 We will use a common chunking value here, one that has been used in a lot of applications.

 Let’s define our text splitting logic first, using a standard text splitter from LangChain: